Make Your Own Sonar Maps

 Frustrating Situation #1

-You trailer your boat to a new lake, power up the chartplotter/sonar combo, and then look at the map that’s displayed on your crisp color screen.
+You trailer your boat to a new lake, power up the chartplotter/sonar combo and look at the map that’s displayed on your crisp color screen.
 What do you see?
-Not much detail, and very little that’ll help you find the fish.
+Not much detail and very little that’ll help you find the fish.
 How disappointing it is to find out that nobody has taken any decent soundings.

 Frustrating (and Dangerous) Situation #2

 You are motoring near your homeport, and the chart shows you’ve got plenty of water under the keel because you’re right on the edge of the channel.
 Reality intervenes, in the form of the shallow water alarm, so you stop quickly and get the heck out of there.
 Where did that mud bank come from?

 Most of us have experienced situations like these, where our underwater charts either don’t have the detail we need, or they are out-of-date and inaccurate.
 If you’re an angler, you know that most of the maps out there were created with the emphasis on navigation, not fishing.
 If you own a sailboat or large powerboat, you may have already experienced running aground, or there is a fair chance you might in the future.

 High-contrast and graphically exciting electronic charts look impressive and have the aura of authority, but are only as good as the data—soundings that might have been taken in 1893.
 Many waters where we use our boats have been charted poorly, or not charted at all.

 Private Maps From Garmin

 Manufacturers are using two distinct approaches to creating homemade sonar charts.
 Garmin has taken a simple approach with their free Quickdraw Contours software.
 It creates maps for your own (or private) use but gives you the option of sharing them with other users of compatible Garmin sonars.